 The University supports, for all members of the Queen’s community, education on sexual violence (including sexual harassment) and regarding anti-racism.

-As it pertains to PSAC Unit 1 bargaining unit members, the University shall develop and make available module(s) of education for Employees regarding sexual violence, the University’s Policy on Sexual Violence Involving Students and associated Procedures (and other relevant University policies and procedures), and addressing anti-racism.
+As it pertains to PSAC Unit 1 bargaining unit members, the University shall make available appropriate module(s) of education for Employees regarding sexual violence, the University’s Policy on Sexual Violence Involving Students and associated Procedures (and other relevant University policies and procedures), and addressing anti-racism.
 Such training would be “mandatory training” for the purposes of Article 16.15 of the Collective Agreement.

-The Parties agree that this Letter of Agreement shall expire on April 30, 2024, at the conclusion of the term of the Collective Agreement and shall be subject to renegotiation.